EvanDietrich/brain-computer-interface/README.md

-# Tufts-EEG
+# brain-computer-interface
-This repository will contain the code and schematics developed by the Tufts University BCI team.
-This repository in particular will revolve around the EEG headset being developed, and the applications made.
+This repository contains code and schematics developed by myself and the Tufts University BCI team.
+This repository in particular revolves around the EEG headset we have developed, and the applications/prototypes we build from its data.

 ## Usage
 To run this program locally: